danielTiringer/Dev-Containers/Symfony/README.md

 # docker-compose-symfony

-A pretty simplified docker-compose workflow that sets up a LEMP network of containers for local Symfony development.
+A docker-compose workflow that sets up a network of containers for local Symfony development with Yarn and Webpack support.

 ### Install Docker